DistributedProofreaders/guiguts-py/README.md

 1. Install Python 3.11 or above from [Python.org](https://www.python.org/downloads/windows/).
 GG has been tested in versions up to 3.13.
 Ensure the "Add Python to PATH" box is checked during installation.
-2. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
+2. In a command window, type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
-3. Type `guiguts` to run GG2.
+3. In a command window, Type `guiguts` to run GG2.

 ### macOS

 1. Install Python 3.11 or above from [python.org](https://www.python.org/), not a Homebrew-installed Python.
 GG has been tested in versions up to 3.13.

-2. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
+2. In a terminal window, type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).

-3. Type `guiguts` to run GG2.
+3. In a terminal window, type `guiguts` to run GG2.

-4. If the above does not work, then
+4. If the above does not work, then try the following in a terminal window:

     a.
 Install pipx: `/usr/local/bin/python3 -m pip install pipx`